As'ad Pasha al-Azm: Governor of Damascus

 When locust swarms devastated the harvests of interior Syria, As'ad Pasha used it as a pretext to launch raids against Druze communities in the Bekaa Valley, plundering their crops which he placed on the market in Damascus.
-During his governorship, As'ad Pasha relaxed restraints on Christians; for instance, he allowed them to drink alcohol in public.
+During his governorship, As'ad Pasha relaxed restraints on Arab Christians; for instance, he allowed them to drink alcohol in public.
 He used his family's great wealth to construct the Azm Palace in Damascus in 1750.
 Serving as a joint residence and guesthouse, the palace was a monument to 18th-century Arab architecture.
 The famed Khan As'ad Pasha was also built under As'ad Pasha's patronage in 1752.
 His rule represented the apex of al-Azm influence in the Levant as at that time, the members of the family administered Damascus, Aleppo, Hama, Tripoli, Sidon, and for a short period, Mosul.

-Despite As'ad Pasha's ability to secure the pilgrim caravan, the new Ottoman authorities in Istanbul deposed him in 1757 after fourteen years of governance.
-The Grand Vizier at the time, Raghib Pasha, denounced him as a "peasant son of a peasant" after a deal between the two of them faltered.
-In addition, the Kizlar Agha of Istanbul, Aboukouf, was disdainful toward As'ad Pasha for apparently not catering to him properly when he passed through Damascus as part of the Hajj caravan.
+Despite As'ad Pasha's ability to secure the pilgrim caravan, the new Ottoman authorities in Istanbul deposed him in 1757, after he had governed for fourteen years.
+The Grand Vizier of the Ottoman Empire, Raghib Pasha, denounced him as a "peasant son of a peasant" after a deal between the two of them faltered.
+In addition, the kizlar agha of Istanbul, Aboukouf, was disdainful toward As'ad Pasha for not catering to him properly when he passed through Damascus as part of the Hajj caravan.
 The Ottoman state was also interested in confiscating the great wealth As'ad Pasha accumulated during his tenure in office.
 The large amounts of money collected made the state revalue its currency.
 As'ad Pasha was initially replaced by Husayn Pasha ibn Makki, a protégé of Aboukouf.